 When the stadium joins in song, big, strong men get weak in the knees.
 Die-hard fans could sing their club's songs in their sleep.
 Many of them, however, are shamelessly stolen from pop music.

-The most famous football song of all time, of course, is "You'll Never Walk Alone," first adopted by FC Liverpool in England.
+The most famous football song of all time, of course, is "You'll Never Walk Alone," first adopted by Liverpool fans in England.
 The melody originally dates back to the Rogers and Hammerstein musical Carousel, which was a story of love in turbulent times, a robbery and the death of a loved one.
 The hopeful song is featured at the end of the tragic musical.

 Because of its more solemn mood, "You'll Never Walk Alone" has created several goose-bump moments in soccer history.
 It was sung, for example at the FA Cup Finale in 1989, just a few weeks after the tragedy in Hillsborough Stadium, in which over 90 FC Liverpool fans were crushed to death in the crowd.

 Gerry Mardsen from Gerry & the Pacemakers sang the track himself at Wembley Stadium.
-He told soccer magazine 11 Freunde that he could "fall over dead" when the song swells through the stands: "I wouldn't be mad at God."
+He told German soccer magazine 11 Freunde that he could "fall over dead" when the song swells through the stands: "I wouldn't be mad at God."

 Click through the picture gallery above for five songs that unexpectedly became soccer hits.